-Take Me to the River is an education program for middle school and high school students designed to complement Big River Journey and the UWCA, and expand our partnership with Minneapolis and Saint Paul Public Schools and the YMCA.
+Take Me to the River is a youth education program for middle school and high school students designed to complement Big River Journey and the Mississippi River Fellows program, and expand our partnership with Minneapolis and Saint Paul Public Schools and the YMCA.

 Each summer, Mississippi Park Connection funds internships for urban youth to work in the outdoors and guide summer trips for younger students.
-We also provide funding for seasonal National Park Rangers who lead day trips and match school curriculums with on-the-ground learning in the outdoors.
+We also provide funding for seasonal national park rangers who lead day trips and match school curricula with on-the-ground learning in the outdoors.

-Read more about Urban Wilderness Canoe adventures on our partner Wilderness Inquiry’s website.
+Read more about the Mississippi River Fellows and Canoemobile programs on our partner Wilderness Inquiry’s website.